Today from 09:00 to 17:00

 Your cart is empty.
 Shop around and add some products!

 More than 10,000 seals live in the Wadden Sea region.
 In the Netherlands, they are very common off the shores of Wadden island Texel.
+We are happy to tell you more about it.

 Grey seal pups are born in winter and, from late November onwards, you can spot the first seal pups on Texel’s mudflats and beaches.
 Born on the beach, these cute-looking baby “acrobats of the sea” have thick fur so they cannot enter the water immediately.
 They can bite off well, so keep your distance.
 The mothers hunt for fish to make sure their young grow rapidly.
 Once they have lost their thick coats, the pups learn to swim with their mothers.